 Elizabeth McKenzie.
 As fiction editor of Chicago Quarterly Review, Elizabeth brought out the very important title story of my collection, Characters Madmen Alone Can Read, which I'm hoping will aid the collection's final publication as a book in the not too distant future.
+Elizabeth also published a second story of mine, "The Einstein Effect," another important stage in my publishing career.
 Working with Elizabeth has been a wonderful experience.
 I have found her extremely gracious and wonderfully supportive.
 It's been a real pleasure working with her.

 Adrienne Miller.
-The letter she wrote to me about "Slimer" in 2005, when she was literary editor of Esquire, was a huge encouragment and lift for me.
-Since Miller and Godbersen left Esquire I've had no more positive vibes.
+The letter she wrote to me about "Slimer" in 2005, when she was literary editor of Esquire, was a big encouragment and lift for me.

 Kari Pilgrim.
 I must thank Kari for bringing out a piece that is dear to me: "Into the Valley of Death," in the Del Sol Review.
 The story is due out in the issue that's being published sometime in August 2017.